-Thank you to all those who joined us on Saturday, June 18, 2016 for our annual Members Appreciation Day!
+Join us on Saturday, June 17, 2017, for our annual Members Appreciation Day!

 Each year, the Eames Foundation thanks its members by inviting them to experience a very special opportunity: to enter the Eames House for guided tours of the ground floor of the Eames House and Studio.
+We always have special activities; this year we will explore design, by creating miniature chairs.
 Enjoy delicious treats and a wide array of activities with a community of Eames family and aficionados.
 And stay for our game (every year it is different) — a highly desirable grand prize is awarded at the end of the event!

 A once-a-year event, the afternoon is hosted by the Eames family for Members only.
 Members Appreciation Day is always celebrated within a week of June 20th, Charles and Ray’s wedding anniversary.